We entertain many kids on our walking tours here in New Orleans and we know a thing or two about what New Orleans has to offer children of all ages.

 There are also a variety of special events throughout the year that are perfect for kids.

-Visiting this museum that has several interactive experiences, is an engaging way for your children to learn about World War II.
+Visiting this museum which has several interactive experiences, is an engaging way for your children to learn about World War II.

 It's the #1 thing to do in New Orleans according to over 26,000 reviews on TripAdvisor,